SparkDevNetwork/Rock/RockWeb/Readme.txt

 + Changed label editor to allow for height and width to be specified in decimal inches as well as it now uses PW and LL values to determine initial width and height (fixes #1846).
 + Benevolence workers can now upload files to requests (fixes #1877).
 + The Related Transactions (shown on the transaction details screen) with the same transaction code now only appear if they are from the same person (fixes #1766).
-+ Use the same SVG width and height for children
++ Used the same SVG width and height for children.
 + Corrected Range Slider control to use correct index (fixes #1845)
 + Added a job to send emails to a dataview.
 + Pressing the browser's back button after merging duplicate records from the duplicate finder no longer throws an exception (fixes #1787).